A powerful right-hand bat who bowls off-spin and can field in most positions, Maddy Green is a handy cricketer to have in a squad.

-When up’n’comer Madeline “Maddy” Green made her WHITE FERNS debut while still a teenager, it was quite a first assignment: a T20 against Australia, on a rain-sprinkled day on their home turf in Sydney, February 2012, where the hosts had won the toss.
-However, not only did the WHITE FERNS defeat the Southern Stars, it was a tight, low-scoring, last-over win in which Green’s quick 14 off 18 proved essential.
-Welcome to the thrills and pressures of international cricket.
+Green had a WHITE FERNS debut to remember; quite the first assignment for the teenage cricketer.
+She found herself in a T20I against Australia, on a rain-sprinkled day in Sydney.
+Not only did the WHITE FERNS defeat the Southern Stars, it was a tight, low-scoring, last-over win in which Green’s quick 14 off 18 proved essential.
+Welcome to the thrills and pressures of international cricket!